Thomasa91/SymfonyAPI/README.md

 # About The Project:

-API where user is authenticated by JWT token and admin can invalidate token of a specific user.
+Application where user is authenticated by JWT token and admin can invalidate token of a specific user.

 # Built With: